Essential tremor is a progressive neurological disorder and the most common of the movement disorders.

 About 1 million people in the United States suffer from essential tremor with the average age of onset about 45.
 About 30 percent of people with essential tremor have a family member with the symptoms.
 It can affect people of all ages.

-Tremor is the only symptom and typically occurs in the limbs, head, trunk or voice.
+Tremor is the only symptom of essential tremor and typically occurs in the limbs, head, trunk or voice.
 Both sides of the body are affected.
 Stress or anxiety can make the tremor worse.

 Usually, there is a difference between the tremor of a Parkinson’s disease patient and that of an essential tremor patient.
 In Parkinson’s, the tremor may be reduced in the afflicted body part when it is in use.
 With essential tremor, the tremor may increase.